nodejs/node-gyp/docs/Force-npm-to-use-global-node-gyp.md

 [Many issues](https://github.com/nodejs/node-gyp/labels/ERR%21%20node-gyp%20-v%20%3C%3D%20v5.1.0) are opened by users who are not running a [current version of node-gyp](https://github.com/nodejs/node-gyp/releases).

-`npm` bundles its own, internal, copy of `node-gyp` located at `npm/node_modules` (referred as npm's own ones).
-So npm's own node modules are separated from *global* ones.
-Therefor this internal copy of `node-gyp` is independent from any globally installed copy of `node-gyp` that may have been installed via `npm install -g node-gyp`.
+npm bundles its own, internal, copy of node-gyp located at `npm/node_modules`, within npm's private dependencies which are separate from *globally* accessible packages.
+Therefore this internal copy of node-gyp is independent from any globally installed copy of node-gyp that may have been installed via `npm install -g node-gyp`.

 So npm's internal copy of node-gyp **isn't** stored inside *global* `node_modules` and thus isn't available for use as a standalone package. npm uses it's *internal* copy of `node-gyp` to automatically build native addons.